Chemical Manufacturing Compliance: Navigating Water Regulations with Confidence

 4. Greater Customer Voice and Regulatory Oversight from 2026.

-From 1 April 2026, water companies are required to embed stronger customer involvement in strategic decision‑making, including how they set service and price outcomes that affect business customers.
-This is part of new regulatory powers Ofwat gained under recent legislation intended to amplify customer feedback in company planning.
+From 1 April 2026, water companies must embed stronger customer involvement in strategic decision-making, including how they set service and price outcomes that affect business customers.
+Under recent legislation, Ofwat gained new regulatory powers to strengthen customer feedback in company planning.

 For business customers, this means:

-Companies need to demonstrate they genuinely consider customer views in decisions that affect bills and services.
-You can expect clearer, more transparent explanations of how decisions are made and how customer feedback shapes outcomes.
+Companies must actively demonstrate that they consider customer views when making decisions that affect bills and services.
+Customers will see clearer, more transparent explanations of how companies make decisions and how customer feedback shapes outcomes.

 5. Data Access and Market Efficiency Reforms.